Program Benefits

 Coordinated responses to travel disruptions

-The RM3P will help local, regional, and state agencies work together to more quickly and effectively resolve disruptions that slow travelers down by using decision-support technology and improved coordination.
-For example, if a Metrorail train derails, a temporary system of shuttle buses (known as a “bus bridge”) can be deployed more quickly, and train signals can be retimed, reducing the length of delays.
+RM3P will help local, regional, and state agencies work together to more quickly and effectively resolve disruptions that slow travelers down by using decision-support technology and improved coordination.
+For example, if a Metrorail train derails, a temporary system of shuttle buses (known as a “bus bridge”) can be deployed (per normal standard operating procedures) and the arterial buses can be retimed more quickly, reducing the length of delays.

 Collaborative planning